ZenonSeth/respec/doc/api.md

 {
   id = "string",
   -- Optional.
 Can be used by other elements to align to this one.
 IDs within the same Layout must be unique.
+  -- This field is also used as the formspec name param for all interactive elements, -- Which means its required for them - otherwise events won't be sent to their listeners

   w = 3, -- or width = 3,
   -- Usually required.
 Some elements support wrap_content.